-Initiatives Description Operation ID Operation ID is a program involving the engraving of a state driver's license number on bicycles that do not already have serial numbers.
+Initiatives Description Emergency Phones Emergency phones are located throughout campus locations providing a direct line of communication to the University Police Department for individuals in need of emergency assistance.
+These phones are strategically positioned along pedestrian walkways, elevators, parking lots and near building entrances.
+The University Police Department responds to all activated emergency phones even if no words are spoken.
+Look for the blue lights atop a blue metal column.
+Lighting UTRGV recognizes the importance of maintaining a well-lit campus and all UTRGV parking lots and walkways are illuminated during night-time hours.
+Operation ID Operation ID is a program involving the engraving of a state driver's license number on bicycles that do not already have serial numbers.
 Engraving is also available for most items of personal importance, upon request.
 Call the University Police Department at 956-882-7777 for assistance.
 Parking Lot Cameras There are exterior closed-circuit television cameras located throughout all campus locations which monitor and record their respective areas 24 hours a day.
 These include fixed cameras as well as pan-tilt-zoom cameras that are controlled from the University Police Department's Communications Center.
 These security cameras act as a deterrent to criminal activity as well as assisting University police officers in their investigations.
-Mass Alert System UTRGV maintains a mass alert system or alerting the University community about campus emergencies, including via cell phone, text messages, and email students, faculty and staff.
+Mass Alert System UTRGV maintains a mass alert system or alerting the University community about campus emergencies, including via cell phone, text messages, and email students, faculty, and staff.
 These notices also post to the University website.
 In the event of a campus emergency, a mass alert message will give pertinent emergency information and protective actions to all members of the UTRGV campus community.
 Employee Assistance Program The UT Employee Assistance Program (UTEAP) is a service available to all employees of UTRGV.
 It provides confidential, professional assistance to help employees and members of their households resolve problems that affect their personal lives or job performance.
-Safety services include: emotional/psychological services and substance abuse/recovery services.
+Safety services include emotional/psychological services and substance abuse/recovery services.